thomaspernet/research-phd/README.md

   - Following a trade liberalization, firm purchase higher quality input to enter more profitable market
     - Improve quality to escape competition

+  - More about the computation of quality can be found [here](https://dynalist.io/d/hnOnutKtJdI6IPjlF_IrsBQi)

 ## Industrial policy